vishalbalashankar/vishalbalashankar.github.io/about.md

 With a background in engineering and my current work experience in data science, I am naturally fascinated towards engineering data-driven solutions to make human lives simpler, happier and healthier.
 Join me in my blog (which I am very excited about) to explore some of my learnings from my experiences in the field of engineering and data science.

-Please feel free to reach out directly to me if you have any comments/questions.
+Please feel free to reach out to me if you have any comments/questions.

 Cheers,
 Vishal